kpetersen04/Travel-API/README.md

 ### Known Bugs

 - The content is very slow to load when you first enter the site.
-- When users update an activity the the udpated information doesn't display until the user re-loads the page.
+- When users update an activity the updated information doesn't display until the user re-loads the page.
 - The links do not work on the Personal Itinerary page.

 ## Challenges